Takao-OS/Takao/README.md

 A kernel, written in D with tons of love and cat pics.

+You can follow the development and meet the team at [the official discord server](https://discord.gg/uTughVXwbd) (We have more seal pictures).

 ## Building the source code

 Make sure you have installed: